 If you roll the position - keeping in mind that strategies are not taxed, the individual options are - you are virtually guaranteed a loss on the lower strike/originally sold call.
 When you roll the position up and out, you have four transactions, of which, the BTC of the original short call (at a loss) followed by the BTO of the lower strike long call when you roll is at issue.
 The other transactions, the STC followed by the STO of the call does not create a loss.
 Thus, is the loss on the BTC of the original short call a wash sale because of the purchase of the lower strike call on the roll?

 A diagram may help visualize the trade.
-I am using RIMM back in Jan/March of 2011 to illustrate the point.
+I am using RIMM (now BBRY) back in Jan/March of 2011 to illustrate the point.